msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

       WantedBy=multi-user.target

   tasks:
+    - name: Build maven artifact locally
       # Ansible is designed to execute commands on remote nodes
-  # but it also can execute ones on local machine
+      # but it also can execute ones on local machine.
-  # Eventually in different scenarios is needed to either call some utility, move a file, interact services, etc.
+      # Eventually in different scenarios is needed to either
+      # call some utility, move a file, interact services, etc.
-    - name: Build maven artifact locally
       local_action: shell mvn clean package
     - name: Deploy artifact
       copy: